Providence Place: Secret apartment

-Decline
+Current Operations

 In 2005, JCPenney opened at Providence Place, taking over the space formerly occupied by Lord & Taylor.
 A year later, in 2006, Filene’s was converted into Macy’s following the acquisition of May Department Stores by Federated Department Stores.
 During the early 2010s, Providence Place experienced a series of store closures.
 Borders Books closed its location following the company's bankruptcy in 2011.
 Other retailers, such as Arden B., Bailey, Banks & Biddle, and The Body Shop, also ceased operations at the mall during this period.
 In 2015, JCPenney announced the closure of its Providence Place store as part of a plan to shutter 40 stores nationwide; the store officially closed on August 28, 2015.

 Throughout 2016, the mall underwent major renovations.
 The area that JCPenney once occupied was converted into parking, and a guidance system was later added.
 Stateside Parking was renamed to "North Garage", and Cityside Parking was renamed to "South Garage".
 On August 28, 2018, Brookfield Properties would acquire the mall when its affiliate Brookfield Property Partners completed the purchase of General Growth Properties for approximately $9 billion.
 In January 2019, Nordstrom, an original anchor tenant since the mall's opening in 1999, closed its Providence Place location.
-To fill the vacancy left by Nordstrom, Boscov's opened its first New England location at Providence Place on September 26, 2019.
+To fill the vacancy left by Nordstrom, Boscov's opened its third New England location at Providence Place on September 26, 2019.

 On March 16, 2020, the City of Providence ordered the mall to close until further notice due to the COVID-19 pandemic.
 Providence Place Mall reopened to the public on June 1, 2020; however, the closure accelerated a trend of declining occupancy that had begun in the early 2010s.
 On June 1, 2020, Providence Place suffered damage after people protesting the murder of George Floyd looted 12-18 stores.
 Providence Place pursued a shift toward experiential retail due to market shifts; in 2022, several non-traditional tenants opened, including entertainment venues, pop-up stores, and regional food vendors.